Association of Healthcare Internal Auditors

 Section 1.
 Vision – The vision of the Corporation is to be the premier association for healthcare internal auditing.

 Section 2.
-Mission – The Corporation’s mission is to provide leadership and advocacy to advance the healthcare internal audit profession globally by facilitating relevant education, resources and networking opportunities.
+Mission – The Corporation’s mission is to provide leadership and advocacy to advance the healthcare internal audit profession globally by facilitating relevant education, certification, resources and networking opportunities.

 The Corporation’s mission is achieved through the following: